Social WelfareUlamba Childrens' Home

 2004 - Renovated the community Hall and converted it into an early child development centre.

 2005 - Installed a water pump and water tank for use by the whole community

 2006 - Built a guest house and started taking volunteer guests, whose rent funded the upkeep of the children.
 Started running the ECD (Early Child Development) Centre after finally getting the registration.
 Built a play area and worked on the showers and outside toilets, further work on the dormitories and outside facilities such as the fencing and watchman's hut.Started work on the shamba for growing crops.

 2006 - Africamp groups begin to visit the orphanage to run the camps and jamborees, inviting hundreds of children from the wider community.
 Ulamba is now seen as a major hub in the area.

-2008 - 2014 – Renovation of the compound, repainting, and upgrades, putting in mains electricity.
+2008 - 2018 – Renovation of the compound, repainting, and upgrades, putting in mains electricity.
 The guest house was also upgraded and a western style toilet was installed.
-The cost of running the home is now almost covered by the visitors and volunteers money, and the local courts and educational authorities cite Ulamba as one of the best facilities in the whole district of Siaya.
+Handover to the local committee for self funding began in October 2018.

 Ben Clark Foundation, Belfast

 Bere Regis Community